approov/web-quickstart-hcaptcha-javascript/README.md

 ### ADDING API DOMAINS

 In order for the Approov service to provide Approov tokens for particular API domains it is necessary to inform Approov about these.
-Execute the following command:
+Execute the following command to add and web-enable the domain, replacing `your.domain` with the name of your API domain that should be protected with Approov:

 ```
 approov api -add your.domain -allowWeb